Yasamin-Nourijelyani/CfDNAfragmentomics/README.md

   potentially cancer positive or negative.
 This function takes as input cfDNA read dataframes from patient and controls, which can be read from .bed or .txt files.
-This function also takes as input, p-values for the t-test analysis of mononucleosomes and dinucleosomes.
+This function also takes as input, p-values for the U-test analysis of mononucleosomes and dinucleosomes.
 The function returns a list of outputs.
 This list contains a real number: ttest_mono_pvalue, a real number: ttest_di_pvalue, and a boolean
   value: cancerous. ttest_mono_pvalue is the p-value calculated for the